apache/skywalking-website/content/blog/2021-12-06-extend-skywalking-with-nbb/index.md

 ![](./enhanced_sw_setup.svg)

 In this diagram, the blue components represent existing SkyWalking architecture, and the black components represent Source++ architecture.
 Source++ can be broken down into the following components: platform, probe, processors, and interfaces.
-It is the combination of these components that enable developers to create live production breakpoints, logs, metrics, and traces.
+It is the combination of these components that enable developers to capture production bugs.

 #### Live Probe